kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 |General and admin. expense		| -1.7   | -2.5	| -3.5	| +37%	|
 |**Total Expenses**				|**-15.2**	|**-20.5**	|**-30.9**	| **+51%**|

-- **Cost of revenues** is an item with the highest annual growth  revenues and its increase was driven mainly by an increase in operating expenses related to **data centers and technical infrastructure and higher costs associated with partnership agreements** (traffic acquisition and content acquisition costs)
+- **Cost of revenues** is an item with the highest annual growth and its increase was driven mainly by an increase in operating expenses related to **data centers, technical infrastructure and higher costs associated with partnership agreements** (traffic acquisition and content acquisition costs)

 - **Other expense items** were growing mainly thanks to share-based compensation and **growth in headcount**.
-With the exception of Marketing and sales expense where that is growing quicker thanks to **increase in investments into marketing and community operations**.
+This growth was in line with revenue growth with the exception of marketing and sales expense that is growing quicker thanks to **increase in investments into marketing and community operations**.
 Without that, the growth would be in line with revenue growth.

 Headcount of Facebook grew massively.
 Facebook had 35,587 employees at the end of 2018.
-An **increase of a staggering 42% year-over-year.**
+An **increase of a staggering 42% in one year**

 | 								| 2016 	| 2017	| 2018 	| 2018 % Growth|
 |-------------------------------|------:|------:|------:|------:|